amberisvibin/chibi-pc09/README.md

 ## Progress

 Currently there isn't a lot to see here.
 I am in the process of getting everything from my head onto paper.

-## Code of Conduct
-This project uses the [Contributor Covenant](CODE_OF_CONDUCT.md).
-While a code of conduct is not strictly neccesary at this stage, any form of discrimination will not be tolerated.
-Thank you for understanding.